? The Most Versatile Irish Slip Jigs: The Tunes That Connect Everything

 Common Session Pairings: Most frequently leads into The Kid On The Mountain (18.3%) or A Fig For A Kiss (15.2%).

-Landmark Recording: The Liffey Banks by Tommy Potts Visual Transition Trees: Session Sets • Commercial Recordings
+Landmark Recording: The Liffey Banks (Tommy Potts) - Track 6 Visual Transition Trees: Session Sets • Commercial Recordings

 2. A Fig For A Kiss